 XIII.
-RELATIONSHIP TO LOCAL OBJECTIVES
+RELATION SHIP TO LOCAL OBJECTIVES

 ORS 457.085 requires that the Plan conform to local objectives including the comprehensive plan and economic development plan of a locality.
 This section provides that analysis.
-Relevant local planning and development objectives are contained within the Newberg Comprehensive Plan (Comprehensive Plan), Newberg Transportation System Plan, Newberg Water Master Plan, Newberg Wastewater Master Plan, Newberg Stormwater Master Plan, and Newberg Municipal Code Title 15 (Development Code).
+Relevant local planning and development objectives are contained within the Newberg Comprehensive Plan (Comprehensive Plan), Newberg Transportation System Plan, Newberg Water Master Plan, Newberg Wastewater Master Plan, Newberg Stormwater Master Plan, and Newberg Municipal Code Title 15 (Municipal Code).
+For the Yamhill County findings, the documents reviewed were the Yamhill County Comprehensive Plan, the Yamhill County Transportation Systems Plan and the Grow Yamhill County, Yamhill County Economic Development Plan, 2013.
 The following section describes the purpose and intent of these plans, the main applicable goals and policies within each plan, and an explanation of how the Plan relates to the applicable goals and policies.
 The analysis covers the most relevant sections of the documents but may not cover every section of the documents that relate to the Plan.

 The numbering of the goals and policies within this section reflects the numbering that occurs in the original document.
-Italicized text is text that has been taken directly from an original document and therefore cannot be changed.